Overview

 • Keep tool lists lean; every additional tool inflates ReAct loops and Sequential Thinking calls—scope each agent to < 10 highly relevant tools.

-• A production-ready reasoning agent pairs structured prompts, the right reasoning strategy, Sequential Thinking for thought tracking, and guardrails for validation—yielding plans that can adjust, retry, and succeed autonomously.
+• A production-ready reasoning agent pairs structured prompts, the right reasoning strategy, Sequential Thinking for thought tracking, and guardrails for validation—yielding plans that can adjust, retry, and successed autonomously.

 FAQ

-What is Chain-of-Thought (CoT) prompting and when should I use it?CoT asks the model to think step-by-step before answering.
-Use it for logic, math, or procedural problems where explicit intermediate steps improve accuracy and debuggability.
-Trade-offs: more tokens, higher latency, and occasional need to tune the step template to the model.
+What is Chain-of-Thought (CoT) prompting and when should I use it?CoT asks the model to think step-by-step before giving a final answer, making complex tasks more tractable.
+It’s useful for logic puzzles, math-like reasoning, and any goal where intermediate steps matter.
+Benefits include transparency and structure; trade-offs include higher token usage, added latency, and occasional need to tweak the step template for a given model.

 pro $24.99 per month